Last updated on June 20th, 2022

 The engine is crafted from high-grade marine aluminum alloy to give it the long-term protection needed in harsh marine environments.
 It also comes with a 3-blade aluminum propeller and stainless steel water pump housing liner for better corrosion protection.

-Other notable features include a low oil indicator for more reliable monitoring, a water cooling system that is thermostatically controlled, an emergency shut-off with safety lanyard, and a vibration reduction system for a smooth ride.
+Other notable features include a low oil indicator for more reliable monitoring, a water cooling system that is thermostatically controlled, an emergency shut-off with a safety lanyard, and a vibration reduction system for a smooth ride.

 - Least Expensive 20 HP 4-stroke outboard on the market